 HP recommends that you back up your information immediately after initial setup.
-You can do this task either using Windows Backup locally with an external USB flash drive or using online tools.
+You can do this task either using Windows Backup locally with an external USB drive or using online tools.

-Provide the storage is 32 GB or less, Microsoft System Restore is disabled by default.
+- IMPORTANT: Windows is the only option that allows you to back up your personal information.
+Schedule regular backups to avoid information loss. - NOTE: If computer storage is 32 GB or less, Microsoft® System Restore is disabled by default.

-Using the HP Cloud Recovery Download Tool to create a recovery USB flash drive (select products only)
+Using the HP Cloud Recovery Download Tool to create recovery media (select products only)

-You can use the HP Cloud Recovery Download Tool to create an HP Recovery bootable USB flash drive.
+You can use the HP Cloud Recovery Download Tool to create HP Recovery media on a bootable USB flash drive.